-Ecthyma is usually due to Str pyogenes, but co-infection with S aureus may occur.
+Ecthyma is usually due to Streptococcus pyogenes, but co-infection with Staphylococcus aureus may occur.

 Bullous impetigo is due to staphylococcal exfoliative toxins (exfoliatin A–D), which target desmoglein 1 (a desmosomal adhesion glycoprotein), and cleave off the superficial epidermis through the granular layer.
 No trauma is required, as the bacteria can infect intact skin.